stephenpoole/dbd-json/README.md

 ## Getting Started

-Install `@stephenpoole/deadbydaylight` and save to your package.json in one easy step.
+Install `deadbydaylight` and save to your package.json in one easy step.

 With npm:

 ```
-npm install deadbydaylight
+npm install @stephenpoole/deadbydaylight
 ```

 With yarn:

 ```
-yarn add deadbydaylight
+yarn add @stephenpoole/deadbydaylight
 ```

 ## Usage

-1. Import `@stephenpoole/deadbydaylight` into your application:
+1. Import `deadbydaylight` into your application:

 ```
 import Dbd from '@stephenpoole/deadbydaylight';